Education

 ‘Educated’ By Tara Westover Is The Account Of How One Woman Raised Without An Education Made It To Cambridge

-She’s been compared to memoir celeb Jeannette Walls and Netflix sensation Unbreakable Kimmy Schmidt; however, Tara Westover’s story is wholly her personal.
+She’s been compared to memoir celeb Jeannette Walls and Netflix sensation Unbreakable Kimmy Schmidt; however, Tara Westover’s story is personal.
 In her extensively anticipated memoir, Educated, out now from Random House, Westover tells the tale of her unconventional — to mention the least — upbringing: developing up in the mountains of Idaho without beginning certificates or a smartphone, having never attended school or visited a medical doctor, raised by way of a survivalist father and a midwife and herbalist mother who committed their lives to get ready for the Apocalypse.
 Westover, herself, ended up at Cambridge.

 Woman Raised